Dimpled Cylinder Flow Control, Paper CFD Validation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

-The present problem simulates the waterflow inside a rectangular computing space around a hollow cylindrical body with a protrusion or dimple on its inner surface.
+The present problem simulates the waterflow inside a rectangular computational domain around a hollow cylindrical body with a protrusion or dimple on its inner surface by ANSYS Fluent software.
 The results of this simulation have been compared and validated with the results in the article “Control of flow past a dimpled circular cylinder“.

 The fluid used in the model is water.
 The Reynolds number used for the fluid flow is 17980, which according to the formula for the Reynolds number, the inlet flow velocity is 0.45 m.s-1.
 The cylindrical body is vertical and it is located in the direction of fluid flow within the computational area where the incoming water flow hits the body of its lateral surface horizontally.
 As mentioned, several dimples are placed on the inner surface of this hollow cylinder; These dimples create a bulge on the inner surface and a depression on the outer surface of the cylinder.